-PRS for Music Limited ("the Company") is a limited company domiciled and incorporated in England and Wales.
-The registered office is 2 Pancras Square, London, N1C 4AG.
+PRS for Music Limited ("the Company") is a company limited by shares, domiciled and incorporated in the United Kindom, England and Wales.
+The registered office is 2 Pancras Square, London, N1C 4AG, United Kingdom.
 The Company is a wholly-owned subsidiary of Performing Right Society Limited, which prepares group financial statements.
 Consequently, the Company has taken advantage of the exemption from preparing consolidated financial statements under the terms of section 400 of the Companies Act 2006.